 Squeeze your shoulder blades together.

-Slowly, deeply inhale, and keep the air inside for about ten seconds.
+Slowly, inhale deeply, and keep the air inside your lungs for about ten seconds.

 Focus on elevating the anterior chest wall cavity.